Tom Denning, Baron Denning: Retirement and death

 In retirement, Denning removed to Whitchurch and continued the work he had done outside court hours, lecturing and presenting awards.
 He also on occasion dispensed legal advice; in February 1983, he advised Patrick Evershed on the statutory duties of water suppliers.
 Further hip troubles were resolved with a full replacement in March 1983, although a fall later that year forced him to stay at home for six weeks.
 With free time on his hands Denning spoke in the House of Lords on matters that interested him, supporting an amendment to the Abortion Act 1967 and bills designed to allow the administration of companies in financial difficulties.
+During debates on the Local Government Act 1986 about the Section 28, Denning boasted of having sentenced men to prison for "the abominable offence of buggery", warning that "we must not allow this cult of homosexuality, making it equal with heterosexuality, to develop in our land."
+Four years later he opposed homosexuality among judges, claiming it would result in blackmail and improper relations with barristers.

 In 1983, he published the final volume of his autobiography The Closing Chapter and a year later published Landmarks in the Law.
 His final book titled Leaves from my Library was published in 1986; it was a collection of his favourite pieces of prose, and was subtitled "An English Anthology".
 He appeared in an episode of the children's television programme Jim'll Fix It, helping to grant a thirteen-year-old girl's wish to be a barrister for a day.
 By 1989, his health was failing; he was suffering from dizzy spells, and after falling from a train at Waterloo station he was advised he should not visit London again unless he was driven.

 In the summer of 1990, he agreed to a taped interview with A. N. Wilson, to be published in The Spectator.
 They discussed the Guildford Four; Denning remarked that if the Guildford Four had been hanged "They'd probably have hanged the right men.
 Just not proved against them, that's all".
 His remarks were controversial and came at a time when the issue of miscarriage of justice was a sensitive topic.
 He had expressed a similar controversial opinion regarding the Birmingham Six in 1988, saying: "Hanging ought to be retained for murder most foul.
 We shouldn't have all these campaigns to get the Birmingham Six released if they'd been hanged.
 They'd have been forgotten, and the whole community would be satisfied ...
 It is better that some innocent men remain in jail than that the integrity of the English judicial system be impugned."